csgillespie/efficientR/main.md

-# Efficient optimization {#performance}
+# Efficient optimisation {#performance}

 [Donald Knuth](https://en.wikiquote.org/wiki/Donald_Knuth) is a legendary American computer scientist who developed a number of the key algorithms that we use today (see for example `?Random`).
-On the subject of optimization he give this advice.
+On the subject of optimisation he gives this advice:

-> The real problem is that programmers have spent far too much time worrying about efficiency in the wrong places and at the wrong times; premature optimization is the root of all evil (or at least most of it) in programming.
+> The real problem is that programmers have spent far too much time worrying about efficiency in the wrong places and at the wrong times; premature optimisation is the root of all evil (or at least most of it) in programming.

 Knuth's point is that it is easy to undertake code optimisation inefficiently.